rosemata/rosemata/README.md

 - ATM Application

 **C**

  - Balanced Symbol Checker: https://replit.com/join/mfbluvoigd-rosellemata2

   🔎 Project Information:

-  ▶ How to run: Click Console ➡️ Type "make build" ➡️ Type "make run"
+  ▶ How to run: ➡️ Click run

 <!--
 **rosemata/rosemata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.